The Odd Couple: Psalms 1 and 2

 - Tuesday, February 21, 2012

-Psalms 1 and 2 are as different as night and day.
+Psalms 1 and Psalms 2 are as different as night and day.
 Psalm 1 is about personal holiness.
 It contrasts the wicked that ignore God’s way with the righteous who meditate on God’s instruction.
 Psalm 2 focuses on the struggle between Yahweh and the nations.
 Despite these differences, Pss 1–2 can be studied as one unit using a method that scholars call the canonical approach.

 The canonical approach focuses on a whole book as it appears in the Bible, rather than on small individual parts that make up a book.
 Although each psalm was individually composed and meant to stand on its own, psalms were collected into groups and finally put into our Psalter by editors.
 A canonical approach to the Psalms focuses on the function of each psalm within the context of these larger groups.
 The aim is to interpret the individual psalm by virtue of its connections to the greater whole to which it belongs.

 When Pss 1–2 are read together, some unifying elements become apparent, including two echoes of Psa 1 in Psa 2:12.
-In Psa 1:1, those who meditate on God’s instruction and stay away from evildoers are called “blessed”; in Psa 2:12, those who trust in Yahweh are called “blessed.”
+In Psalms 1:1, those who meditate on God’s instruction and stay away from evildoers are called “blessed”; in Psalms 2:12, those who trust in Yahweh are called “blessed.”
 In Psa 1:6, the “way of the wicked will perish”; in Psa 2:12, the wicked nations who war against Yahweh “perish in their way.”

 These echoes correlate the two groups in Psa 1 with the two groups in Psa 2.
 The “blessed” in Psa 1 who meditate on God’s instruction are connected with those who trust Yahweh in Psa 2.
 The wicked sinners whose way perishes in Psa 1 are correlated with the wicked nations who war against Yahweh in Psa 2.